elpaso/qgis-connect-plugin/docs/source/usage.rst

 When QGIS is started for the first time with the |connect_plugin| (it's activated by default in |BLQGIS|) it checks if there are Boundless plugins installed or not.
 Then, depending on the result of this check, one of the following scenarios will be activated:

-* If no **Boundless plugins are found or only some of them are installed**, |connect_plugin| will start *First Run wizard* to help the user setting up *Boundless QGIS Plugins Repository* and install additional plugins.
-See :ref:`first-run-wizard` section for more details.
+* If no **Boundless plugins are found or only some of them are installed**, |connect_plugin| will show information message sauing that some plugins should be updated.
+To update them you can start *First Run wizard* (see :ref:`first-run-wizard` section for more details) or use *Plugin Manager*.
 * If **all Boundless plugins are found, but some of them are outdated**, the |connect_plugin| will propose to update the plugins automatically.
 See :ref:`updating-plugins` section for more details.
 * If **all Boundless plugins are found and they are the latest version**, the user will be notified that no additional actions are required.